MISP/misp-playbooks/documentation/MISP playbook structure.md

 ### Documentation

 This documentation lists
-- The input that is needed from the SOC/CSIRT/CTI analysts
+- The input that is needed from the analysts
-- - The input sections ('variables') are separated from code blocks so that analysts do not have to change the Python code directly
+- - Input sections ('variables') are separated from code blocks so that analysts do not have to change the Python code directly
 - The possible risks or errors that can occur when executing the playbook
 - The impact (changes to the environment) of executing this playbook